Trilarion/opensourcegames/entries/sundog.md

 - Code license: MIT
 - Code dependency: SDL

-Remake of SunDog: Frozen Legacy.
-The game was originally written in Pascal and compiled to bytecode for an abstract architecture.
-This project implements a bytecode interpreter in C, which runs the game.
+Originally written in Pascal and compiled to bytecode for an abstract architecture.
+Implements a bytecode interpreter in C, which runs the game.

 ## Building